PhilippeMarcMeyer/FieldsLinker/README.md

 no parameters anymore

-Tested on : Chrome, Firefox, Chromium, IE, Opéra : OK for Chrome, Firefox and Opera todo : horizontal middle points of the cells are wrong on IE and the canvas zone (between the 2 lists) is selected which is not aesthetic.
+Tested on : Chrome, Firefox, Chromium, IE, Opéra : OK for Chrome, Firefox and Opera todo : horizontal middle points of the cells are wrong on IE and on chromium the canvas zone (between the 2 lists) is selected during the dragging process which is not aesthetic.

 https://philippemarcmeyer.github.io/demo-fieldsLinker.html